Australia

 Know your cashflow

-Forecasting can be difficult given things change quickly and the future is inherently uncertain.
-Forecasting requires us to make some assumptions that could turn out to be inaccurate which makes many of us uncomfortable or feel like the exercise is a waste of time.
+Forecasting can be difficult, given things change quickly and the future is inherently uncertain.
+It requires us to make some assumptions that could turn out to be inaccurate, which makes many of us uncomfortable or feel like the exercise is a waste of time.
+However, a reasonable forecast with the best assumptions you can make is far better than no forecast.

-There are clear benefits of knowing what your cashflow may look like in the near to medium future especially when you are undergoing the following activities:
+There are clear benefits of knowing what your cashflow may look like in the near to medium future, especially when undergoing the following activities:

 • Deciding whether to replace equipment or extend the life of existing equipment